 Achievement Hub

 West Derby School believes that every child is of equal importance and that we must do our best to remove any barriers to learning.
 The Achievement Hub has been set up to help specific pupils cope better with and access mainstream education in a successful way.
-The Achievement Hub is fully staffed before the school day, at breaks and lunches, during lesson times and after school.
-Key staff who work in the Achievement Hub are the Inclusion Manager/SENDCO, the learning Mentor and high needs LSAs.
+The SEND Team is based in the Achievement Hub, which is a multi-functional area in the school where 1:1 and small group learning and activities, including mentoring for students, take place.
+The Achievement Hub is fully staffed before the school day, at breaks and lunch times.

 The Achievement Hub provides an understanding, safe and enjoyable environment for pupils who may require additional support, for example: